zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Reporter omits the index.
   * 1a1.
-PressPal requests the index of the person to delete.
-  * 1a2.
-Reporter provides the index.
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2a.
-PressPal detects an invalid index (e.g., non-integer, out of range).
+PressPal detects an invalid index (e.g., non-integer or out of range).
   * 2a1.
-PressPal informs the Reporter that the index is invalid.
-  * 2a2.
-Reporter provides a valid index.
-    Steps 2a1–2a2 repeat until valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 3a.
 Storage error occurs during deletion.
   * 3a1.
-PressPal reports the failure and retains the contact.
+PressPal shows an error message indicating that the deletion failed and the contact is retained.
-    Use case ends.

-* *a.
-At any time, Reporter chooses to cancel.
-  * *a1.
-PressPal requests to confirm the cancellation.
-  * *a2.
-Reporter confirms the cancellation.
     Use case ends.

 ### UC5 – Delete category from contact